leoforster/umite/README.md

 | `--hamming_threshold` | Hamming threshold for merging UMIs | `1` |
 | `--count_ratio_threshold` | Only merge UMIs if one has 2*threhsold as many counts | `2` |

-Of note, as GTF parsing can take several minutes, umicount implements the option to parse fro mthe GTF file once and dump the contents to a `pickle` file.
+Of note, as GTF parsing can take several minutes, umicount implements the option to parse from the GTF file once and dump the contents to a `pickle` file.
 Using `--gtf` with `--GTF_dump` will enable dumping parsed GTF data to a `pickle` file which can be used as input for `umicount` with `--GTF_skip_parse` instead of `--gtf`.
 This functionality is useful when running multiple repeat quantifications, however generally `--gtf` is the better option.
 Here a minimal example of this functionality:

 ```bash
 umicount \